 Is my child eligible for free school meals?

 Free school meals are available for children whose parents receive:

-- Working Tax Credit 'run-on' (this is the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit)
+• Working Tax Credit ‘run-on’ (you might receive this for 4 weeks after you stop qualifying for Working Tax Credit)

 Children who receive Income Support or income-based Jobseeker's Allowance in their own right qualify as well.